 ‘Don’t lecture judiciary’: SC rejects Centre’s stance on Abu Salem’s plea on 1993 Mumbai blasts case

-The home ministry had said that the gangster’s petition to get protection from death sentence or life imprisonment was premature
+The home ministry had said that the gangster’s petition for protection from a death sentence or life imprisonment was premature.

 The Supreme Court on Thursday rejected the Union government’s stance that a plea filed by 1993 Mumbai bomb blasts convict Abu Salem about his extradition from Portugal was premature, reported NDTV.

-In his petition, Salem said that India had given assurance to the Portuguese government that if he was extradited, he would not be sentenced to death or life imprisonment, reported Bar and Bench.
+In his petition, Salem said that India had assured the Portuguese government that if he was extradited, he would not be sentenced to death or life imprisonment, reported Bar and Bench.

 Salem was extradited from Portugal in November 2005.
 He is lodged in a Mumbai prison.